nlekkerman/lock_crackers/README.md

 [Back to Top](#table-of-contents)

 ## Design
+- A captivating background image has been chosen for the Game.
+- The image is seamlessly integrated to fit the entire screen, providing a visually appealing backdrop.
+- Title and button perfectly rounding complete visual appearance.
 - The project incorporates a vibrant color scheme to enhance its appearance.
 - Special attention has been given to the terminal interface:
   - Colorful outputs are utilized to provide visual feedback.